 - Any part of the trust's retained earnings may benefit any private individual in subsequent years; or - Any part of the trust's current income is required under the governing instrument or any applicable state law to be distributed currently or is actually distributed or credited to a beneficiary that is not a charitable organization for which a donor may receive a charitable contribution deduction for federal income tax purposes.

-IMPORTANT: CRATs, chaitable remainder trusts, CRUTs and pooled income fund trusts of public charities, are ordinary trusts that are not exempt from PA-41, Fiduciary Income Tax Return, filing requirements or taxation.
-These types of charitable trusts must file a Pennsylvania trust tax return, pay tax on any retained earnings, and report the income to the beneficiary on the same basis as any other ordinary trust.
+IMPORTANT: CRATs, charitable remainder trusts, CRUTs and pooled income fund trusts of public charities are ordinary trusts that are not exempt from PA-41, Fiduciary Income Tax Return, filing requirements or taxation.